When you buy through our links, we may earn an affiliate commission.

 How to Perform a Reset

-- To reset your Ring Doorbell, hold down the setup button for 15 seconds
+- Hold down the setup button for 15 seconds

 - Wait 30 seconds for the device to completely reset

 If you’re noticing connectivity issues with your Ring Doorbell, here’s a few things that might be causing the problem: